Robert Parish: Coaching career

 In 2001, Parish served as the head coach of the Maryland Mustangs, an expansion team in the United States Basketball League (USBL).
 Parish coached the team to a USBL Northern Division-best 19 wins and 11 losses (.633 win percentage).
 The team lost a quarterfinal playoff game against the Dodge City Legend, 109–106.
 Parish was named the USBL Coach of the Year, but the Mustangs folded after one season.

-Unlike his Celtics teammates Larry Bird, Danny Ainge, and Kevin McHale, Parish has not attained a coaching, executive, or commentary position in the NBA.
+Unlike his Celtics teammates Larry Bird, Danny Ainge and Kevin McHale, Parish has not attained a coaching, executive, or commentary position in the NBA.
 McHale, who served as the general manager of the Minnesota Timberwolves, said he tried to hire Parish shortly before his departure from the team but was unable to do so because of a lack of available positions.
-In 2013, Parish said that he considered himself a potential NBA coach; he added that his role during the final three years of his playing career was essentially a coaching role.
+In 2013, Parish said that he considered himself a potential NBA coach and explained that his role during the final three years of his playing career was essentially a coaching role.

 As of 2016, Parish was a Celtics consultant, acting as a mentor for the team's big men.

 Personal life

 Parish was divorced from his wife, Nancy Saad, in 1990.
 In 1990, Saad sued Parish, accusing him of having physically abused her throughout their marriage.
 Saad stated that she was hospitalized following a 1987 beating from Parish.
 Parish denied Saad's accusations; in 2013, however, he admitted to having pushed Saad on June 2, 1987.

 Authorities found marijuana in Parish's home in February 1993.
 Later that month, Parish pleaded guilty to a misdemeanor drug possession charge and was given six months' probation.

-During his career, Parish is alleged to have incorporated martial arts, yoga, and vegetarianism into his training and conditioning.
+During his career, Parish is reputed to have incorporated martial arts, yoga, and vegetarianism into his training and conditioning.
 In a 2022 interview, Parish stated he was never a vegetarian; he eats chicken and fish, but avoids red meat.

 Parish maintains a low profile however he has done work in the local community, working with the Boys & Girls Clubs of Boston.